Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Almost every 40 seconds in the United States, someone has a stroke.

 Over 4 million U.S. adults live today with the effects of a stroke.

 ASA estimates strokes cost the U.S. $73.7 billion in 2010.

-Black males have almost twice the risk of a first-ever stroke compared with Caucasian males.
+African Americans have almost twice the risk of a first-ever stroke compared with Caucasian males.
 They also have a much higher death rate from stroke than Caucasian males.

 Hispanics have an increased risk of stroke compared with non-Hispanic whites.

 Each year about 795,000 people suffer a new or recurrent stroke in the U.S.